moj-analytical-services/OPG/Strategic_modelling.md

 Remember that Bayesian MI allows us to handle missing data while maintaining the richness of uncertainty.
 It’s a powerful tool for robust statistical inference.

 ### Bayesian multiple imputation is a powerful technique for handling missing data, but it relies on certain assumptions.
-Let’s explore these assumptions:
 #### Missing at Random (MAR):
 The MAR assumption is crucial for multiple imputation.
 It implies that the probability of missingness depends only on observed variables (not the unobserved outcome) after accounting for other observed variables.